What Is the A/C & Refrigeration Trade?

 Depending on your enrollment, an A/C and refrigeration program generally takes between six months and two years to complete.
 When considering HVAC programs and certification, look for trade schools that are licensed by the state.
 You might also want to see if the school is accredited.

+At Apex, students can spend as little as 7 months in the program.
 Learn more about enrolling in trade school at Apex Technical School.

 In the A/C and refrigeration industry, technicians use a variety of tools to install, maintain or repair residential and commercial cooling systems or units.
 For general HVAC work, expect to use these tools: an electric drill, a tape measure, pliers, wrenches, screwdrivers, ladders, and electrical testers.
 Some common air conditioning tools for installing or repairing units: a tubing cutter, refrigeration gauges, and a vacuum pump.

 New York offers opportunities for skilled A/C and refrigeration technicians.
 A large population and a temperate climate has need for heating and cooling system installation, repair and maintenance.
-If you’re interested in gaining entry-level skills for the HVAC industry, enroll in a trade school, like Apex Technical School.
+If you’re interested in gaining entry-level skills for the HVAC industry, enroll in a trade school, like Apex Technical School

 At Apex, students in the air conditioning and refrigeration program develop skills to work on: